 \section{Acknowledgements}

 We are grateful to A. Hashim, W. Livingston, and I. Hincks for conversations and insights.
-This work was supported by the Quantum Testbed Program of the Advanced Scientific Computing Research for Basic Energy Sciences program, Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+This work was supported by the Quantum Testbed Program of the Advanced Scientific Computing Research Division, Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.